The following list defines key words as they are used in these Rules.

 If your written statement to BBB is an appropriate request for correction, BBB will send the request to the other parties, solicit their views, and send the request and any response to the arbitrator.
 The arbitrator may either correct the decision or reasons or reject the request for correction and let the decision or reasons stand as written.

-If the moving company has exceeded the time for performance specified in the decision, the shipper should notify BBB in writing.
-BBB will immediately contact the company and attempt to determine the reasons for its noncompliance.
+If the business has exceeded the time for performance specified in the decision, the customer should notify BBB in writing.
+BBB will immediately contact the business and attempt to determine the reasons for its noncompliance.

-Unless otherwise stated in the decision, the time for performance shall begin when you receive the decision.
+Unless otherwise stated in the decision, the time for performance shall begin when the business receives written notice of the customer's acceptance.
 Approximately two weeks after the performance date, BBB shall contact the parties to see if the decision has been performed.

 29. TIMELY OBJECTIONS

-Any failure to follow these Rules that may significantly affect the independence, impartiality or fairness of the arbitration process should be raised with CBBB or BBB at the earliest opportunity.
+Any failure to follow these Rules that may significantly affect the independence, impartiality, or fairness of the mediation or arbitration process should be raised with BBB at the earliest opportunity.

 30. CHANGE OF TIME